ReneNyffenegger/development_misc/perl/language/README.md

 #functions

+##localtime

+See also `Time::Local` [Local.pl](https://raw.github.com/ReneNyffenegger/development_misc/master/perl/cpan/Time/Local.pl) which does sort of the inverse.

 ##time

 Returns the number of non-leap seconds since the the epoch, on many systems this is *January 1st 1970*.